UBC-MDS/dsci532-group3-R/doc/reflection.md

 One of the most significant changes in this iteration is the design changes that were implemented.
 This new version has stylizing that helps users distinguish between areas they can input information and areas where they can view and interact with the dashboard.
 There is also additional text and links so users can find more information about who built the app, the last updated time and where they can find the original data and source code.
 Finally, the aesthetics of the plots have been improved to be more visually appealing.

-This version of the app also included three additional plots to convey X, Y, Z, faceted as one object.
+This version of the app also included three additional plots to convey “New Confirmed Cases”, “New Death Cases” and “New Recovered Cases” faceted as one object.
 The purpose of this was to give users a more comprehensive level of  information - similar to what was provided in the original dataset.

 Other changes include: